sophgo/bootloader-arm64/trusted-firmware-a/docs/getting_started/build-options.rst

   APIs on platforms that doesn't support RSS (providing Arm CCA HES functionalities).
 When enabled (``1``), a mocked version of the APIs are used.
   The default value is 0.

+- ``CONDITIONAL_CMO``: Boolean option to enable call to platform-defined routine ``plat_can_cmo`` which will return zero if cache management operations should be skipped and non-zero otherwise.
+By default, this option is disabled which means platform hook won't be checked and CMOs will always be performed when related functions are called.

+- ``ERRATA_ABI_SUPPORT``: Boolean option to enable support for Errata management firmware interface for the BL31 image.
+By default its disabled (``0``).

+- ``ERRATA_NON_ARM_INTERCONNECT``: Boolean option to enable support for the errata mitigation for platforms with a non-arm interconnect using the errata ABI.
+By default its disabled (``0``).

 GICv3 driver options
 --------------------